Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \subsection{Main Ablations}

-\textbf{Settings.} Tab.~\ref{tab:ablation} reports the core ablations of \modelname, including: (i) single-modality instead of mixed all-atom, (ii) residue-level chemically meaningful patches in place of the proposed patching, (iii) removal of instruction guidance in the anchor gate, (iv) removal of the fusion blocks, (v) replacement of the connector with standard Q-Former~\citep{li2023blip2}, (vi) a sequence-only baseline with the enhanced tokenizer, and (vii) removal of soft patch growth.
+\textbf{Settings.} Tab.~\ref{tab:ablation} reports the core ablations of \modelname, including: (i) single-modality instead of mixed all-atom, (ii) residue-level chemically meaningful patches in place of the proposed patching, (iii) removal of instruction guidance in the anchor gate, (iv) replacement of fusion blocks with direct projection, (v) replacement of the connector with standard Q-Former~\citep{li2023blip2}, (vi) a sequence-only baseline with the enhanced tokenizer, and (vii) removal of soft patch growth.

 \textbf{Results.} Single-modality training yields the smallest degradation, indicating that the architecture remains effective under unimodal inputs, while mixed-modality training provides additional gains, consistent with cross-entity transfer of chemical relations.
-Residue-level patching incurs a \~10\% drop, suggesting that chemically meaningful segmentation is not optimal under the target objectives and that lack of instruction conditioning limits focus allocation.
+Residue-level patching incurs a ${\sim}10\%$ drop, suggesting that chemically meaningful segmentation is not optimal under the target objectives and that lack of instruction conditioning limits focus allocation.

 Combined ablations further substantiate the necessity of both proposed novelties.
 The Q-Former connector performs competitively on molecules but degrades on proteins and nucleic acids, consistent with a fixed-length bottleneck as structural complexity increases.
 Finally, the sequence-only baseline underperforms, supporting the claim that sequence-only inputs are insufficient.
 Extended ablation experiments are discussed in App.~\ref{app: ablations}.